sgtPepper109/2023_MIT_PROJECT/README.md

 ```
 since the repository already gives you the python environment folder.

+## Back-End server
+Run the main `BackApplicationMain.java` file in IntelliJ or Eclipse.
+The server will be active on port 8080 and has the url `http://localhost:8080/`

+## FLASK server
+navigate into FLASK environment folder and run `python app.py` for a flask server.
+It will run on port 5000 and has the url `http://localhost:5000/`

 ## Development server

 navigate into GUI directory and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files. \
 Then lastly, run the BackApplicationMain.java file in IntelliJ \

 To view the project, open a web-browser and type in `http://localhost:4200`

-## FLASK server
-navigate into FLASK environment folder and run `python app.py` for a flask server.
-It will run on port 5000 and has the url `http://localhost:5000/`

-## Back-End server
-Run the main `BackApplicationMain.java` file in IntelliJ.
-The server will be active on port 8080 and has the url `http://localhost:8080/`